torvalds/linux/Documentation/scheduler/sched-nice-design.rst

 coupling to timeslices and granularity it was not really viable.

-The second (less frequent but still periodically occurring) complaint about Linux's nice level support was its asymmetry around the origin (which you can see demonstrated in the picture above), or more
+The second (less frequent but still periodically occurring) complaint about GNU/Linux's nice level support was its asymmetry around the origin (which you can see demonstrated in the picture above), or more
 accurately: the fact that nice level behavior depended on the _absolute_ nice level as well, while the nice API itself is fundamentally